Alex7Li/DataStories/final-project-outline.md

 _Anybody can become quite good at competitive programming by solving lots of problems, though ratings beyond 2100 may require talent._

+The target audience of competitive programmers consists of tech-aware programmers.
+The age range is considerable (12~50) and they will likely have a basic understanding of how to interpret data in a chart, though I wouldn't expect much specific data visualization experience.

 ## Data

 For the introduction, at least it it easy to find data on the number of current registered users for popular sites by googling, though there isn't much for the total number of people who have been practicing the sport over time.
 We can also see data for some contests online line [google code jam](https://vstrimaitis.github.io/google_codejam_stats/#/000000000043580a).
 There are also some blog posts with useful data, [this is likely the most useful](https://codeforces.com/blog/entry/89502).